 By Shannon Magsam, nwaMotherlode.com co-founder

-I was one of the youngest among the group of singers, guitarists, drummers and sound techs.
+I was one of the youngest among the group of singers, guitarists, drummers, other band members, directors and sound techs.
 We were often in a different city every night and stayed with host families from the churches where we performed, everywhere from Florida to Texas.

 When I returned home just before my senior year in high school, I realized I hadn’t watched television – or seen a movie (nobody had Facebook back then) – the whole summer.
 And then I realized I hadn’t missed it one little bit.